Universal quantum multi-qubit entangling gates with auxiliary spaces: Introduction

 \section{Introduction}

-Multi-qubit quantum gates have complex structures and play an important role in quantum computing \cite{universal}, quantum algorithms \cite{Gover,Shor,Grover-Toff,QFT-Toff}, cryptography \cite{cryptography}, etc. \cite{book}.
-The most popular paradigm for implementing a quantum gate is the quantum circuit model \cite{universal}.
-However, when the cost (also called complexity) of the quantum circuit (measured by the number of two-qubit gates involved in a quantum circuit) is high, it is difficult to perform the experiments because of the low computing fidelity and limited coherence time.
-Moreover, the cost of a universal quantum circuit increases exponentially as the number of qubits increases.
-The theoretical lower bound for simulating an $n$-qubit universal quantum circuit is $(4^n-3n-1)/4$ controlled-NOT (CNOT) gates in qubit system \cite{lower-bound}.
+Multi-qubit quantum entangling gates have complex structures and play an important role in quantum computing \cite{universal}, quantum algorithms \cite{Gover,Shor,Long-algorithm,Grover-Toff,QFT-Toff}, quantum communication \cite{Pan-communication,QC-Long,QSDC-Sheng,QKD-Sheng,QSDC-Long,QSDC-Li,QSDC-Long1,QSDC-Long2,zhou2020measurement,QKD-Sheng1}, cryptography \cite{cryptography}, etc. \cite{book}.
+In theory, multi-qubit quantum gates can be realized by sequences of two-qubit gates and single-qubit gates in a quantum circuit model \cite{universal}.
+The cost (also called complexity) of the quantum circuits usually is measured by the number of the two-qubit entangled gates involved in the quantum circuit, because they introduce more imperfections and more demands than the single-qubit gates.
+However, when the cost of a quantum circuit is high, it is difficult to perform the experiments because of the low computing fidelity and limited coherence time.
+Moreover, the cost of a universal quantum circuit increases exponentially with the accumulation of the number of qubits.
+The theoretical lower bound for simulating an $n$-qubit universal quantum circuit is $(4^n-3n-1)/4$ controlled-NOT (CNOT) gates in a qubit system \cite{lower-bound}.
 Hence, it is crucial to find an effective method for building a universal quantum circuit in the simplest possible way.